All Episodes

 Okay, then.

-So um, but you know, what you were saying about Clint Lawrence is so true.
+So, but, you know, what you were saying about Clint Lawrence is so true.

-You know, these stories of these men, you know, in Clint's case, it literally was a life-altering decision between a two and ten second mark, you know, and he's got to trust his platoon, he's got to trust his men.
+You know, these stories of these men, you know, in Clint's case, it literally was a life-altering decision between a two and 10 second mark, you know, and he's got to trust his platoon.

 You know, these military guys, they put their lives in one another's hands.

-And so, you know, Clint's in a ravine, he's not the lookout guy, he can't see what's coming down.
+And so, you know, Clint's in a ravine.

 They're describing the exact scenario that killed six men a week prior.

-He's been in the platoon a day.
+He's been in the platoon a day, one day.

-One day, and it's like, okay, I don't want any more men to die.
+And it's like, okay, I don't want any more men to die.

-The biometric evidence comes out that these guys were bomb makers, that these guys had their hands all over the bombs that killed the platoon the guys in the platoon the week before and this week.
+The biometric evidence comes out that these guys were bomb makers, that these guys had their hands all over the bombs that killed the platoon, the guys in the platoon the week before and this week.

 It's unbelievable.

-And I'm telling you, when we tell this audience what brigadier generals did to these lieutenants, that it's when I went to Fort Leavenworth, I tell you, it was like when I went to the ICU.
+And I'm telling you, when we tell this audience what brigadier generals did to these lieutenants, when I went to Fort Leavenworth, I tell you, it was like when I went to the ICU, we were at Siroka Hospital off the Gaza Strip.

 It's seeing these people who give their all.